 A scrape on the eye surface will take up green stain, which fluoresces under a black light.
 Illustration by MarVistaVet

-One of the classical eye problems veterinarians must address is a red eye.
-The red eye may or may not be obviously painful but when it is, the pet can be observed squinting or even rubbing at his face.
+One of the classic eye problems veterinarians must address is a red eye.
+The red eye may or may not be obviously painful but when it is, the pet can be observed squinting or even rubbing at his/her face.
 The conjunctiva (the pink moist tissue lining the inner surfaces of the eyelids) becomes an angry red and can even swell or puff up around the eye (a condition called chemosis).
-In short, it is clear when the eye suddenly hurts and that veterinary attention is needed.
+In short, it is clear when the eye suddenly hurts, and that veterinary attention is needed.

 The Corneal Erosion

 There are several causes of acutely red and painful eyes and one of the most common causes is a wound or scrape to the surface of the eye.
 The clear surface of the eye is called the cornea; because it is the outermost layer of the eye, it is prone to scrapes and tears.
 Common causes of corneal erosions include:

 - Rough contact with plants, thorns, or bushes

 - Scratches from another animal (note: the cat scratch wound can be especially serious as the wound quickly heals over, sealing infection within the eye.)

 - Self-trauma (rubbing or scratching at a painful ear or even at the eye due to some other eye problem can lead to an inadvertent scratch to the eye.)